ernstste/landsatlinks/README.md

 - -n | --no-action\
   Only search for product bundles and print info about search results without generating links or downloading.
 - -f | --forcelogs\
-  Path to FORCE log file directory (Level-2 processing logs)\
+  Path to FORCE log file directory (Level-2 processing logs, directory will be searched recursively)\
   Links will only be generated for products that haven't been processed by FORCE yet.
 - -q | --queue-file\
   Path to FORCE queue file.\